 Custom fonts and colors

-Once you’re happy with the way everything looks, hit Save to lock in your choices.
+Once you’re happy with the way everything looks, click on Save & Publish.
 It may take a few minutes for the changes to be seen on your blog, although typically it’s faster.
 You can come back at any time to play with your fonts some more as long as your have an active upgrade.